 October 13 – 16, 2021

 CENTER’s premier juried portfolio review event, the Review Santa Fe Photo Symposium, is a conference for photographers and lens-based artists seeking audience expansion, critical discussion, and community connection.
 One of the oldest portfolio review events in the U.S., Review Santa Fe, enters its 20th year, in 2021.
-The weekend-long conference’s virtual programs include portfolio reviews with esteemed Reviewers, Photographer Presentations with the 2021 Award and Grant recipients, access to Panel Discussions Outreach & Advocacy and Critical Business Practices for Photographers, Project Lab Seminars Breaking Through: Editing for Impact and Preparing for Portfolio Reviews, and a special Mentorship opportunity for incoming artists.
+The weekend-long conference’s virtual programs include portfolio reviews with esteemed Reviewers, Photographer Presentations with the 2021 Award and Grant recipients, and access to Panel Discussions Outreach & Advocacy and Critical Business Practices for Photographers.

 *EVENT UPDATE* After much consideration, we have decided to cancel the in-person events for Review Santa Fe.
 This includes the beloved Portfolio Walk, scheduled for October 15, 2021, in Santa Fe, NM.
 There are studies that have pointed to the COVID-19 variants reaching peak numbers in October and we are concerned about the safety of our participants and visitors.
 Regrettably, CENTER will not be hosting any in-person receptions or meet-ups this year.